CiscoDevNet/terraform-provider-intersight/website/docs/d/meta_definition.html.markdown

 # Data Source: intersight_meta_definition
 The meta-data of managed objects and complex types.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_meta_definition.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `is_concrete`:(bool) Boolean flag to specify whether the meta class is a concrete class or not.
 * `meta_type`:(string) Indicates whether the meta class is a complex type or managed object.* `ManagedObject` - The meta.Definition object describes a managed object.* `ComplexType` - The meta.Definition object describes a nested complex type within a managed object.